 Territory built out.
-For an area developer who has built out their territory, or a franchisee of a brand with no local opportunities for opening new units, adding a new brand (or two) can be the perfect path to continued growth in their current geographic region--without having to travel to new, distant locales.
+For an area developer who has built out their territory, or a franchisee of a brand with no local opportunities for opening new units, adding a new brand (or two) can be the perfect path to continued growth in their current region — without having to travel to new, distant locales.

 Balance economic cycles.
-Fast-casual dining as a segment took a huge hit in the recession, while bargain-priced fast food did fairly well.
-New car dealers also suffered, while automotive maintenance and repair businesses held their own or expanded.
-Operating brands in several market segments can help smooth the ups and downs of an umcertain economy.
+In an economic downturn, fast-casual dining as a segment suffers, while bargain-priced fast food does fairly well.
+New car dealers also suffer, while automotive maintenance and repair businesses hold their own or expand.
+Operating brands in several market segments can help smooth the ups and downs of an uncertain economy.

 Balance geographic or seasonal cycles.
 A lawn care franchise in a four-season climate slows to a crawl in the winter.
 Ice cream, lemonade, and frozen desserts peak in the warm weather, so why not add soup and sandwiches?
 Adding a year-round business to ride out the winter will keep employees engaged and the cash flowing in.
 The new brands can be in related sectors (maid service, electrical, plumbing, home insulation), or in completely different areas (food, rental centers; see next item).

 Balance cash flow.
-One multi-brand franchisee owned several Applebee's restaurants and several Aaron's Rents stores.
+One multi-brand franchisee owned several Applebee's restaurants and several Aaron's rental stores.
 Stocking an Aaron's with rental merchandise is expensive, and monthly rental fees don't cover the purchase price for 6, 12, or 18 months, tying up valuable cash in inventory.
-The daily cash flow from the Applebee's was the perfect complement to keep the enterprise afloat until the Aaron's stores started showing a profit--which they did handsomely in time.
+The daily cash flow from the Applebee's was the perfect complement to keep the enterprise afloat until the Aaron's stores started showing a profit — which they did handsomely in time.

 Balance day parts.
 Breakfast, lunch, dinner, late night, and in-between.
 Whether it's food or services, consumers and businesses have needs 24 hours a day.
 If your business makes the majority of its sales at breakfast and lunch, adding a brand that peaks in the afternoon and evening will make for a longer day, but also add to profitability.

 Hedge against surprises.
-Fast food operators have been hit hard over the years by news of salmonella, E. coli, and other developments beyond their control.
-Having other brands in their portfolio can help them stay afloat until the situation is remedied and trust in the brand restored.
+Fast food operators have been hit hard over the years by cases of salmonella, E. coli, and other developments beyond their control.
+Having diverse brands in their portfolio can help them stay afloat until the situation is remedied and trust in the brand is restored.

 Co-branding.
 Locating two or more brands in a single location also allows behind-the-scenes efficiencies, which boosts profits.
 For example, an ice cream brand located next to a sandwich brand can share the same back room, and employees can be shifted from one brand to the other to meet changing customer flow.
 Be careful to keep in compliance with each franchise agreement.

 Infrastructure.
 Multi-unit franchisees with their own accounting, human resources, and other internal departments often have excess capacity.
-Adding brands can take advantage of the existing infrastructure, growing profits without greatly expanding the home office staff.
+Adding brands can take advantage of their existing infrastructure, boosting profitability without greatly expanding the home office staff.

 Hiring and retention.
-With two or more brands, a franchisee can offer employees cross-training, flexibility, promotions, and a clear growth path as their skill sets improve.
-This helps with attracting and retaining top talent, always a challenge in any business.
+With two or more brands, a franchisee can offer employees cross-training, flexibility, promotions, and a growth path as their skill sets improve.
+This helps to attract and retain top talent, always a challenge in any business.